RomannGolovin/MultiSentimentRecognition/README.md

 _output_: str or list - translated text <br />

 ## Embeddings
-Here are some functions for using embeddinf.
+Here are some functions for using embeddinds. <br />
 **encode(word)** <br />
 word: str - word <br />
 _output_: int - idx for word in embedding model if word exist in this model, else idx for 'UNK' <br />